andreaspts/DRL_Navigation_Project/report.md

 In Training run 2, we used the epsilion decay rate 0.95 and followed an over greedier policy.
 We also set the theta parameter for the soft update to a slightly bigger value in the dqn_agent.py file.

-The respective results are plotted and printed below:
+The respective results are plotted and printed below.
+The environment is solved much faster following the greedier policy and following a harder update.

 <p align="center">
   <img width="460" height="300" src="plot2.png">